 Could IPv6 improve network security?
 And, if so, at what cost?
+Cybersecurity

 Industry stakeholders and Internet experts generally agree that IPv6-based networks in many ways would be technically superior to IPv4-based networks.
 The redesigned header structure in IPv6, including new flow labels, and the enhanced capabilities of the new protocol could provide significant security benefits to Internet users, network administrators, and applications developers.
 However, there is disagreement about the characteristics and timing of the potential security benefits associated with IPv6.
 Some experts believe that widespread IPv6 adoption could spur